0xdod/imageuploadservice/README.md

 - Start the server
 - Use the CLI to upload images

+The `run-server.sh` and `run-cli.sh` scripts contains commands to help run the server and upload the two images in the `/assets` directory.
+You open two terminals, make sure .config.yaml variables are set and run the `./run-server.sh` command on one terminal and run `run-cli.sh` on the second terminal once the server is up and running.

 ### Server

 To run the grpc server, create the config file `.config.yaml` check the `.config-sample.yaml` file.